tetsufmbio/taxontree/docs/README.md

 ```

 Inside each tag of phylogenetic pipeline step, there are several *program* tags.
-Each *program* tag corresponds to the configuration of one software included in this step of the pipeline.
+Each *program* tag corresponds to the configuration of one software included in this pipeline step.
-Inside the *program* tag, we have four more other tags:
+Inside a *program* tag, we have four more other tags:

 ```xml
 <programs>